Bella – 14-Oz. Rocket Blender – Black Stainless steel

 A blender (sometimes called a mixer or liquidiser in British English) is a kitchen and laboratory appliance used to mix, crush, purée or emulsify food and other substances.
 A stationary blender consists of a blender container with a rotating metal or plastic blade at the bottom, powered by an electric motor that is in the base.
 Some powerful models can also crush ice and other frozen foods.
 The newer immersion blender configuration has a motor on top connected by a shaft to a rotating blade at the bottom, which can be used with any container.

-A rocket (from Italian: rocchetto, lit. 'bobbin/spool') is a vehicle that uses jet propulsion to accelerate without using any surrounding air.
+A rocket (from Italian: rocchetto, lit. ''bobbin/spool'', and so named for its shape) is a vehicle that uses jet propulsion to accelerate without using any surrounding air.
 A rocket engine produces thrust by reaction to exhaust expelled at high speed.
 Rocket engines work entirely from propellant carried within the vehicle; therefore a rocket can fly in the vacuum of space.
 Rockets work more efficiently in a vacuum and incur a loss of thrust due to the opposing pressure of the atmosphere.

 Multistage rockets are capable of attaining escape velocity from Earth and therefore can achieve unlimited maximum altitude.
 Compared with airbreathing engines, rockets are lightweight and powerful and capable of generating large accelerations.
 To control their flight, rockets rely on momentum, airfoils, auxiliary reaction engines, gimballed thrust, momentum wheels, deflection of the exhaust stream, propellant flow, spin, or gravity.